QuantEcon/lecture-python.myst/lectures/mccall_model.md

 ]
 ```

-Here's a class that stores the data and computes  values of state-action pairs,
+Here's a class that stores the data and computes the values of state-action pairs,
-i.e.,  values associated with pairs consisting of  the current state and alternative feasible actions that occur inside the maximum bracket on the right hand side of  Bellman equation {eq}`odu_pv2p`.
+i.e. the value in the maximum bracket on the right hand side of the Bellman equation {eq}`odu_pv2p`,
+given the current state and an arbitrary feasible action.

 Default parameter values are embedded in the class.